-Try increasing the post limit on the plugin’s Settings page to be 15-20 higher than the number of posts you are trying to display.
+Try increasing the post limit on the plugin’s Settings page to be 10-15 higher than the number of posts you are trying to display.
 The maximum post limit varies depending on how much data is associated with your posts, but it’s usually around 100.

 #3 – Your Facebook page may have restrictions on it

 The feed you’re trying to display has to be a publicly accessible page or an open group.
 If your page has any restrictions on it (age or location) then it means that users are forced to sign into Facebook in order to view your page.
 This isn’t desirable for most pages as it means that it isn’t accessible by people who don’t have a Facebook account and that your page can’t be crawled and indexed by search engines.